-The Business Administration program delivers a course of study preparing competent business professionals to meet the challenges of an interdependent world.
-The program also provides the tools to enable students to make an immediate contribution to the business environment.
-Total BABA Credit Requirement = 120 Credits BABA Curriculum = 57 Credits/96 weeks General Education Curriculum = 40 Credits Elective/Transfer Curriculum = 23 Credits ADMISSION REQUIREMENTS To be considered for enrollment into the Bachelor of Arts in Business Administration cohort, an applicant must show an ability to benefit from college-level, upper-division studies as demonstrated by: General Admission Requirements - 50 transferable semester hours completed at a college or university with regional, national, professional, or specialized accreditation, or with candidacy status as documented via official transcripts. - If needed to meet admission credit requirements, CLEP/PEP/DANTES transcripts, Joint Service Transcrips (JST), a DD214 or DD295, and CCRS (formerly ACE/PONSI) transcripts are required. - There is no age limit to the transfer credits.
-All relevant coursework will be transferred within the guidelines of the program. - Overall college transfer grade-point average of 2.0 on a 4.0 scale. - One year of full-time work experience General Admission Requirements - Students who speak English as a second language (ESL) shall present evidence of proficiency in the English language by scoring 500 or higher on the paper-based Test of English as a Foreign Language (TOEFL), or 61 or higher on the Internet based TOEFL.
-ESL students may be exempt from the TOEFL exam if they have graduated from a U.S. high school or attended a U.S. college with an acceptable GPA on nondevelopmental coursework of 6 credits or more. - A student seeking to earn the bachelor's degree must complete the required cohort of study as prescribed in the program.
-In cases where comparable courses have been completed within the last five years, a student may request a course transfer for a maximum of two courses.
-The request to transfer courses within the cohort of study must be made in writing prior to beginning the bachelor's degree program.
-The individual student's schedule and financial aid package must be factored in to the approval process for transferred coursework within the cohort of study.
+Bachelor of Arts in Business Administration The Business Administration program delivers a course of study preparing competent business professionals to meet the challenges of an interdependent world.
+Graduates of this program will be ready to make an immediate contribution to the business environment with a background in business analysis, communication, finance, and economics.
+Total BABA Credit Hours Requirement: 120 Credits BABA Curriculum: 58 Credits/97 Weeks General Education Curriculum: 40 Credits Elective/Transfer Curriculum: 23 Credits Admission Requirements To be considered for enrollment into the Bachelor of Arts in Business Administration program, an applicant must apply with the following: General Admission Requirements - 50 transferable semester hours completed at an accredited college or university, or institutions that are on track to become accredited. - Applicants with less than 50 transferable semester hours must meet additional requirements, including submitting any transcripts and exam scores. - o No more than two identical program courses can be transferred in from another school. - There is no age limit to the transfer credits.
+All relevant coursework will be transferred within the guidelines of the program. - Overall college transfer grade point average of 2.0 on a 4.0 scale. - · One year of full-time work experience.
+Call an enrollment coach for help today 888.918.3415 General Admission Requirements (continued) - · Students who speak English as a second language (ESL) must take one of the following exams to show proficiency in the English language: - Paper-based Test of English as a Foreign Language (TOEFL) - Must earn a score of 500 or higher - Internet-based Test of English as a Foreign Language (TOEFL) - Must earn a score of 61 or higher - o Applicants who graduated from a U.S. high school or earned at least 6 credits at a U.S. college with a passing grade point average may be exempt from these exams.
 Applicants may be considered for admission as further defined in the Admission Policies and Transfer of Credit Agreement.
-Graduation Requirements To be eligible for the BABA degree, students must have met the following requirements: - Complete all courses in the criminal justice major with a grade of "C" or better. - Fulfill all required general education credits as described herein. - Earn a minimum of 120 credits with a minimum cumulative GPA of 2.0, to include the 57 credit-hour major and 40 general-education credits. - · Payment of all tuition and fees.
+Graduation Requirements - Complete all courses in the BABA major with a grade of "C" or better. - · Fulfill all required general education credits. - Earn a minimum of 120 credits with a minimum cumulative GPA of 2.0. - Payment of all tuition and fees.